Cut Up Your Own Whole Chicken

 Below I have two videos I've done covering the butchery of a whole chicken.
 One video I remove the wishbone, the other I did not.

 STEP 3: Removing the Chicken Breast & Tenderloin

 With butchery, the idea is to remove as much meat as possible.
 The combination of the use of a knife and your fingers is the key.
 Start by feeling for the chicken sternum location.
-Shown in the photo below
+As shown in the photo below

 Pay Attention: Nature offers us natural lines all over the animal as to where to make the cuts.
 Valuable lesson.
 More on that to come.